lvdv4j/CMPG-323-Overview-40604012/README.md

 ## Storage of Credentials and Sensitive Information:

-Credentials and sensitive information should not be accessible to other users and thus will not be stored on GitHub.
-Sensitive information might have to be encrypted to be further protected.*

-According to Project 3 - we will be using an Azure App Service to host our web application, this means that credentials and sensitive information can be handled in the following ways:

-1. Configuration with Azure App Configuration: Azure App Configuration allows for the storage of configuartion settings, including sensitive information like connection strings and API keys, in a centralized and secure manner.
-Thus I can make use of this to store the connection string for me hosted database mentioned in the appsettings.json file.
-2. Environment Variables on Azure App Service: This allows for the configuartion of environment variables for the application, thus instead of hardcoding sensitive information in the appsettings.json file, I could possibly set environment variables on the Azure App Service that will be read by the application at runtime.
-3. Azure Key Vault Integration: This can be integrated with the Azure App Service to securely store and manage secrets, keys, and certificates and the application can retrieve them securely at runtime.
-4. User Secrets: This is a feature in ASP.NET Core to store sensitive information locally on the development machine.
-User secrets are not commited to version control and thus are kept out of my GitHub repos during development.

-***This is still to be decided**
+To prevent storing sensitive information within my project code, and thus being committed to GitHub, I made use of Azure Key Vault.
+This is a service offered by Azure to manage and securely store secrets, keys, and certificates allowing the application to retrieve them securely at runtime.
+After doing a lot of research I found that this was the most optimal method for me to use to avoid compromising the sensitive information (username and password) within the connection string.
+Thus the connection string is being stored as a secret within the Azure Key Vault and the program retrieves the connection string when needed to connect to the database.

 ## .gitignore Usage: